How to Analyze NPS Responses and Get Actionable Insights That Help Your Business

 What is a good NPS score?

+In general, a score between 1-30 is acceptable – it means you have more promoters than detractors.
 A score between 30-50 is solid, and a score of 50+ is excellent.
-Anyone scoring above 50+ is doubling down on customer experience and customer satisfaction.
+Anyone scoring above the numerical score of 50+ is doubling down on customer experience and customer satisfaction.

 How to collect NPS data accurately

-Before you analyze NPS responses, you need to ensure you are collecting data accurately.
+Before you can analyze NPS results and responses, you need to ensure you are collecting data accurately.
 Otherwise, your final results will be skewed and may do more harm than good.

-Here are three ways to collect NPS survey data effectively:
+Here are three ways to collect and use NPS and survey data effectively:

 Use NPS surveys at multiple stages of the user journey

 You won’t get a well-rounded look at customer feedback unless you send surveys at every stage of the customer journey.
-By analyzing customer responses across the entire lifecycle, you can narrow down your ideas for how to improve every stage.
+By analyzing customer survey responses across the entire lifecycle, you can narrow down your ideas for how to further improve customer loyalty at every stage.

 You’ll also notice areas of friction where negative feedback is higher, so you can prioritize those areas to improve.